UKRI is committed to supporting culture change across the research and innovation (R&I) sector.

 This approach is in keeping with the strategies of organisations including:

-- the UK government, who committed to driving the adoption of R4R CVs in the BEIS people and culture strategy
+- the UK government, which committed to driving the adoption of narrative CVs in its people and culture strategy

-To support the adoption of the R4R-like CV model, UKRI has created communities of practice and dissemination events.
+To support the adoption of the R4RI-like CV model, UKRI has created communities of practice and dissemination events.

 Joint Funders Group (JFG)

-The JFG group explores shared approaches towards a R4R-like CV in funding decisions and develops a range of resources that accompany its use.
+The JFG group explores shared approaches towards a R4RI-like CV in funding decisions and develops a range of resources that accompany its use.

 Alternative Uses Group (AUG)

-The AUG group has been co-developed in partnership with Universities UK (UUK) to complement the efforts of the JFG and explore the alternative applications of R4R-like CV in the assessment of people.
-For example, hiring and promotion.
+The AUG group has been co-developed in partnership with Universities UK (UUK) to complement the efforts of the JFG and explore the alternative applications of R4RI-like CV in a range of contexts.
+For example, recruitment and promotion.